Daniel J. Harrington: Pauline theology

-Among his many writings, Harrington wrote and taught on the Apostle Paul.
-He has written two books including: Paul and Virtue Ethics and Meeting St. Paul Today.
-Meeting St. Paul Today was written during the Pauline Year proclaimed by Pope Benedict XVI in 2008.
-Harrington’s hope was to write a short book on Paul that might help introduce him and his writings to the general public.
-This book is not intended to be a heavy historical or theological analysis of Paul, but rather serves to introduce the readers to Paul.
-Fr.
-Harrington is a very accessible writer and opens the door to show how Paul’s practical and pastoral advice to the early Christian community is applicable and useful to us today.
-He teaches ways to understand Paul, how to interpret his letters, and how to take away practical implications after reading the book.
+Harrington has written two books on the Apostle Paul: Paul and Virtue Ethics and Meeting St. Paul Today.
+Meeting St. Paul Today, written during the Pauline Year proclaimed by Pope Benedict XVI in 2008, is a short book that aims to introduce Paul and his writings to the general public.
+It also aims to show that Paul's practical and pastoral advice to the early Christian community is still applicable today.

 Fr.
 Harrington uncovers who Paul was and what we can learn from him today.
 He discusses Paul as a pastoral theologian and one who collaborated with others to succeed in his ministry.
 Harrington considers how Scripture can impact contemporary readers, particularly the letters of Paul.
 He discusses the authorship of Paul and ascribes to the traditional account that there are six letters that are disputed (meaning many scholars believe that Paul did not write them) and there are seven that are undisputed.
 He argues 2 Thessalonians, Colossians, Ephesians, 1 Timothy, 2 Timothy, and Titus are the six disputed letters while 1 Thessalonians, Galatians, Philippians, Philemon, 1 Corinthians, 2 Corinthians, and Romans are the seven undisputed letters.
 While he does note that it is important to recognize that there are six letters that were most likely not written by Paul, he argues they should not be disregarded because “of course, both groups of letters are part of Sacred Scripture for Christians.”
 Harrington discusses each letter in detail providing insights into how Paul is applicable to contemporary lives.
 He presents some helpful tools through literary, historical, and theological approaches and discusses the differences in translations and how it can be helpful to examine multiple translations to understand more fully the complexity of translations and the differences in meaning.